BGforgeNet/f2rp-walkthrough/content/docs/epa.md

 ### 4. Fix hologram 00000

 The hologram here is the Director of Science.
 Speaking to him reveals a small problem, he only talks in binary.
-You need 100% science and In 6 to understand him.
+You need 100% science and IN 6 to understand him.
 He says there is a problem with the tape reel close by him (81% to repair it, 51% if you use any kind of tool).
 But that's not enough, he also needs to be rebooted (talking to him with 100% science and intelligence 6 will make you able to understand what's wrong).
-500xp is your reward.
+500 XP is your reward.

 ### 5. Test the Solar Scorcher for the Director of Science

 {{< note >}}The Solar Scorcher is the same gun that could previously be found in the Guardian of forever encounter.{{< /note >}}

 After you have fixed the science director he wants you to test out an experimental weapon for him.
 It is stored in a locker next to the tape reel machine.
 The locker is locked until you get this quest and there is no way of opening it before that.
-Anyway, your mission is to go outside and shoot something and then come back and report it (500xp), and you get to keep the gun.
+Anyway, your mission is to go outside and shoot something and then come back and report it (500 XP), and you get to keep the gun.
 Note, outside means outside, critters in the sub-levels don't count.
 Ideally you saved a spore plant on the surface level for target practice, if not you have to travel the wastes.

 ## Indigo Level

 No quests here but there are a few things of interest.

 {{< note >}}In the room directly south of the elevator there is a beeping computer.
 It holds a few interesting notes, especially the ones on a cure for epilepsy.
-After you have gotten that info you can 'cure' the barking man in New Reno (100xp and 3 Stimpaks).
-If you push the "keep searching" option 22 times you will eventually find info on a Mass Fluoridation Project (200xp).
+After you have gotten that info you can 'cure' the barking man in New Reno (100 XP and 3 Stimpaks).
+If you push the "keep searching" option 22 times you will eventually find info on a Mass Fluoridation Project (200 XP).
 With Luck 9 you can find the hidden message a little faster.{{< /note >}}

 {{< note >}}The room just below the computer holds three modified auto-doc machines.
 Using these will let you change your appearance.
 As a male you can go from normal hair, to long hair, to completely bald.
 You can even have that sex-change operation you've always dreamt about.
 Females can change between blonde, red head and the normal 'bucket head' brunette, plus the sex change.
 For now... but more hero models are in the works for both men and women, just hope they find their way to the RP when done.{{< /note >}}

 {{< warning >}}The machines can be very dangerous!
 Saving prior to use is advisable.{{< /warning >}}

 {{< note >}}In a room to the far left is a silver toaster sitting on a desk.
 Apparently his name is "Brave Little Toaster".
 You can have a little chat with him.
 It turns out he's desperate to make you a toast, as it's been a century since he last made any.
 But that's not why you are here.
-As everything else here he is in need of repairs (fairly easy repair roll, 450xp), and if you talk to him again you gain the ability to jinx slot machines.
+As everything else here he is in need of repairs (fairly easy repair roll, 450 XP), and if you talk to him again you gain the ability to jinx slot machines.
 A handy little perk to have if you are in need of cash, as when you use it a slot machine will surrender all its money.{{< /note >}}

 ## Red Level